SaiKiranAvuthu/Multi_Digit_recognition_SVHN/README.md

-# Real Time Multi Digit Number Real Time Multi Digit
+# Real Time Multi Digit Number using SVHN
 This project has a deep convolute neural network (**CNN**) predicting the multi digit number in the images from the real world.
 I used keras framework using tensroflow-gpu as backend.